The Musician Sound Develops Through His Breathing And Air

 « Thinking about the breath causes restriction, by forcing muscles to act counter to natural principles… Just focusing on the musical result you want will dictate how you’re going to use your air. »

-David Liebman remembers these words from Joe Allard, the teacher master who made him discover his sound mastery :
+David Liebman remembers these words from Joe Allard (of Quebec ancestry, and whose first clarinet teacher Gaston Hamelin was French), the teacher master who made him discover his sound mastery :

 And George Kochevistsky shows that knowing how to manage your vibration source means a minimal physical effort for your sound production :